 It is highly recommended to enable "Perfect Sync" option when playing Mega-CD games, as Kega Fusion will not be able to run some of them properly with this setting disabled.

 The Game Gear game Ax Battler: A Legend of Golden Axe has no sprites in version 3.64, making it unplayable.
-Use older versions of Kega Fusion for that game.
+Another Game Gear game Kaitou Saint Tail has graphical artifacts as well, such as when powerup us used.
+Use version 3.63 of Kega Fusion for these games.

 Download Kega Fusion